Rawdon College: History

 Rawdon College replaced the Horton Academy of Little Horton, Bradford, which the Yorkshire and Lancashire Baptists had founded in 1804, using an adapted weaving shed as its premises.

 Horton and Rawdon were both run by the Northern Baptist Education Society.

 Rawdon College was opened on 4 September 1859 in a ceremony attended by 700 people.

 The president of the meeting was Sir Francis Crossley, of Halifax.

 Sir Titus Salt, the industrialist who created Saltaire, was present.

 The purpose of the college was to identify and train evangelistic preachers.

 At first students were prepared to take degrees at the University of London.

-James Aeworth was head of Horton and then Rawdon College from 1836 to 1853.
+James Acworth was head of Horton and then Rawdon College from 1836 to 1853.

 William Medley taught at Rawdon from 1869 to 1908, and was the most significant philosopher at the college.

 He was the author of Christ the Truth.
 An Essay towards the Organization of Christian Thinking (1900).

 Rawdon was affiliated to the University of Leeds in 1904.

 During the First World War (1914–1918), Midland Baptist College was closed and Rawdon acquired most of its assets.

 At the start of the Second World War (1939–1945), the college had 30 men, but there were only four in 1944, so the college closed until 1946.

 In 1961, Rawdon was merged with Manchester College to create the new Northern Baptist College, which was based in the Manchester premises.

 Between 1964 and 1975, the college was used to house students of the Trinity and All Saints' Teacher Training College.

 In 1980, the college building was converted into 18 domestic residences.

 The site, containing other buildings, is known as Larchwood.

 In September 2010, a blue plaque was erected on Woodlands Drive to commemorate the former college.